tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/常见问题/服务迁移相关_intl_en.md

 ### Why did the migration task fail?
  - Tencent Cloud's service migration supports images in QCOW2, VHD, VMDK and RAW formats.
 Make sure that your image is in one of these formats.
  - Make sure that your image file has been uploaded to COS, check COS permissions, and check that the temporary URL is valid and that the file is not corrupted.
- - Please make sure the CVM or cloud disk you want to migrate to does not expire; otherwise the migration may fail.
+ - Make sure that the target CVM or cloud disk are not expired.

 ### How do I troubleshoot the error occurred in a migration task?
 - If **"failed to obtain the metadata of the image file"** is displayed, it is usually because the image file is damaged or the image file format is not supported.
 Please check and confirm the image is correctly created, exported and uploaded.
 You can also use an image file in QCOW2, VHD, VMDK, or RAW format and try again.